siconos/siconos/docs/sphinx/getting_started/index.rst

   and then run siconos to build and execute your program.
 * As a Python package.

-Python API is generated (swig) from C++ and thus both API are quite equivalent although C++ might be more complete.
+Python API is generated (pybind11) from C++ and thus both API are quite equivalent although C++ might be more complete.

 Anyway, for new users we recommend the Python API which is easier to understand.